akhanna4/RL-Shared-Control-Envs/README.md

 # LunarLander-v2 (Continuous)
-Use DDPG to solve the LunarLander environment with a continuous action space.
+Keyboard code for the LunarLander environment with a continuous action space.

 ## Installation